iris-sychel/angular-cli-adf-app/README.md

 ## Supported ADF component libraries

-This project has the following ADF component libraries already pre-configured:
+This project has all the existing ADF component libraries already pre-configured.

-- Core (ng2-alfresco-core)
-- DataTable (ng2-alfresco-datatable)
-- Viewer (ng2-alfresco-viewer)
-- DocumentList (ng2-alfresco-documentlist)

 ## Development server